• About

 How the tax credit will work: The new tax credit will take effect in 2027, and is permanent, with no date to expire.
 It also does not have an overall cap (so the tax credits will not “run out”).
 However, the maximum tax credit amount for everyone is $1,700 per year.
 The U.S. Treasury Department will oversee the federal tax credits.

-State opt-In: To participate, Minnesota and other states must opt in and submit a list of approved SGOs to the U.S. Treasury Department by January 1 each year.
-Taxpayers may contribute only to SGOs in states that have chosen to participate.
+State opt-In: To participate, the governors of Minnesota and other states must opt into the program.
+Specifically, governors must authorize SGOs to operate in their respective states by submitting a list of approved SGOs to the U.S. Treasury Department by January 1 each year.

-In summary: This tax credit could be a major boost for education in Minnesota, permanently increasing the funds available to award scholarships, giving many more parents a choice and children a chance.
+In summary: This tax credit can be a major boost to public and private education in Minnesota, permanently increasing the funds available to both and giving many more parents a choice and children a chance.

 Frequently Asked Questions

-Q: What is the primary benefit of the federal tax credit for students?
+Q: What is the primary benefit of the federal tax credit to students?

 A: The new program gives students access to more — and larger — educational scholarships that parents can use for a wide range of K–12 expenses, including private school tuition, books, supplies, tutoring, and special needs services.
 There are no limits on the size of scholarships that an SGO can award to an eligible student.